 3. Send her some gorgeous bling.

 We recently spotted London-based Monica Vinader’s first US boutique in Soho in New York City and found her gorgeous designs to be stunning.
 The pieces are elegant, unique and come in a range of different price points.
 Many pieces can be engraved, for free.
-Gifts come exquisitely-wrapped, too.
+Gifts come exquisitely-wrapped, too, and are shipped for free, as well.
 Take a look at the site but we think these earrings are especially elegant.

 4. Send her a beautiful piece of art.